Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### The AWS Cloud’s multiple Regions are an example of:
+### The AWS Cloud's multiple Regions are an example of:

 - [ ] Agility.
 - [x] Global infrastructure.